jimmc414/1filellm/README.md

 - Sci-Hub Paper DOI (Digital Object Identifier of Sci-Hub hosted paper) (e.g., 10.1053/j.ajkd.2017.08.002) -> (Full Sci-Hub paper PDF to text file)
 - Sci-Hub Paper PMID (PubMed Identifier of Sci-Hub hosted paper) (e.g., 29203127) -> (Full Sci-Hub paper PDF to text file)
 -
 The tool supports the following input options, with their corresponding output actions.
-Note that the input file extensions are selected based on the following section of code (For Repo URLS only):
+Note that the input file extensions are selected based on the following section of code (Applicable to Repos only):

 ```python
 allowed_extensions = ['.xyz', '.pdq', '.example']